gohgabriel/lookbook/README.md

 ## Model Explorer

 Model explorer facilitates a structured approach to investigating the relationship between a dependent variable and multiple independent variables within a dataset.
 It systematically generates and evaluates various linear models, aiding in the discovery of significant predictors and their interactions.
+The function will also automatically include and iterate through all possible two-way interactions between specified variables in the model building process.

+The output is a matrix with models that have at least one significant predictor (excluding the intercept), together with the significant predictors, p-values, and model r-squared.
+It optionally has the function to sort the matrix by r-squared, facilitating the identification of combinations of predictors that explain the most variance in the data.

 ### Usage